raspberrypi/documentation/configuration/audio-config.md

 ![raspi-config screen](images/raspi-config.png)

-Select Option 8 `Advanced Options` and hit `Enter`, then select Option A6: `Audio` and hit `Enter`.
+Select Option 8 `Advanced Options` and press `Enter`, then select Option A6: `Audio` and press `Enter`:

 ![Audio configuration screen](images/raspi-config-audio.png)

 Now you are presented with the two modes explained above as an alternative to the default `Auto` option.
-Select a mode, hit `Enter` and press the right arrow key to exit the options list, then select `Finish` to exit the configuration tool.
+Select a mode, press `Enter` and press the right arrow key to exit the options list, then select `Finish` to exit the configuration tool.

 ## If you're still not getting sound via HDMI

-In some rare cases, it is necessary to edit config.txt to force HDMI mode (as opposed to DVI mode, which does not send sound).
+In some rare cases, it is necessary to edit `config.txt` to force HDMI mode (as opposed to DVI mode, which does not send sound).
 You can do this by editing `/boot/config.txt` and setting `hdmi_drive=2`, then rebooting for the change to take effect.